 Free radicals are harmful molecules existing naturally in the environment and your body, and you need to arm your body with agents to fight them.
 A cup of berries daily would provide you with a whopping 114% of vitamin C needs.

 One recommendation to incorporate berries into your daily diet is to use them in your smoothies at home.
 They add the perfect sweet flavor to your favorite smoothie of choice.

 Read more: Smoothies for Hair Growth

-Spinach is a powerhouse of folate, iron, and magnesium, the all-important goodness of B vitamins.
+Popeye might not have had luscious locks, but you can if you eat your spinach.
+Spinach is a powerhouse of folate, iron, magnesium, the all-important goodness of B vitamins, Vitamin A and C, all of which have been linked in studies to increased hair growth.
+Vitamin A, in particular, creates a substance called sebum, which is the oil that helps your scalp stay healthy.
 Several leafy greens are tremendous sources of nutrients and provide those dense benefits your hair desperately needs for stronger growth.

 Additionally, the vitamin C of the dark leafy greens will support your cell membranes and keep your hair follicles active.

 And don’t forget about the iron in spinach!
 While iron might not be linked to growing more hair, an iron deficiency has definitely been linked to losing it.
 Eating a cup of spinach a day, with a salad or on a sandwich, is a great way to make sure your mane is magnificent.